 In accordance with the Enterprise Income Tax Law ("EIT Law"), Foreign Investment Enterprises ("FIEs") and domestic companies are subject to Enterprise Income Tax ("EIT") at a uniform rate of 25%.
 The subsidiaries and VIEs of the Group in the PRC are subject to a uniform income tax rate of 25% for years presented except for the entities which are qualified to certified High and New Technology Enterprises ("HNTE") that are entitled to a favorable statutory tax rate of 15%.
-According to a policy promulgated by the State Tax Bureau of the PRC and effective from 2008 onwards, enterprises engaged in research and development activities are entitled to claim an additional tax deduction amounting to 50% of the qualified research and development expenses incurred in determining its tax assessable profits for that year.
+According to a policy promulgated by the State Tax Bureau of the PRC and effective from 2008 onwards, enterprises engaged in research and development expenses incurred in determining its tax assessable profits for that year.
 The additional tax deduction has been increased from 50% of the qualified research and development expenses to 75%, effective from 2018 to 2020, according to a new tax incentives policy promulgated by the State Tax Bureau of the PRC in September 2018.
 The additional tax deduction has been increased from 75% of the qualified research and development expenses to 100%, effective from 2021, according to a new tax incentives policy promulgated by the State Tax Bureau of the PRC in May 2021("Super Deduction").